mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

 July 16 was in the middle of Wainwright being
 "on his game" this season.
 It was his best start of the year.
 He had a complete game 3-hitter shutout.
 He really looked like the dominant Wainwright of the past.
-The Marlins lineup were just not at all able to read his pitches.
+The Marlins lineup was just not at all able to read his pitches.

 What made the Adam Wainwright of July 16 so dominant while the Wainwright of May 12 was simply ineffective?
-Well, in the words of Cardinals Manager Mike Matheny, "The art of tonight was him taking off a little but of velocity, putting on a little movement, and all, all about location."[^3] Let's directly compare the numbers and see how much of what Matheny said was right.
+Well, in the words of Cardinals Manager Mike Matheny, "The art of tonight was him taking off a little bit of velocity, putting on a little movement, and all, all about location."[^3] Let's directly compare the numbers and see how much of what Matheny said was right.